+MVWA utilizes system management tools to improve water service reliability and ensure sustainability throughout the Regional Water System.
 These management tools include the system-wide all pipe hydraulic model that is continually updated as improvements are completed.
 The model can also be utilized for water quality modeling.
-Real-time remote monitoring of pressure, flow and water quality parameters is accomplished utilizing the MVWA SCADA System.
-The GIS/Mapping system and annual Leak Detection Survey allows the tracking and reporting of water accountability.
+Real- time remote monitoring of pressure, flow and water quality parameters is accomplished utilizing the MVWA SCADA System.
+A system-wide replacement program of the SCADA system (electronic remote monitoring) is underway starting at the water Treatment Plant.
+The GIS/Mapping system and annual Leak Detection Survey allows the tracking and reporting of water accountability for reducing unaccounted for water.

-The Department is also responsible for preparing, bidding and administering routine annual contracts for commodities and services including; Water Main Materials, Leak Detection, Generator Maintenance, Fence Repairs, Tree Removals, Backflow Testing, Asphalt Paving and Concrete repairs and numerous other System needs.
+The Departments are also responsible for preparing, bidding and administering routine annual contracts for commodities and services including; Water Main Materials, Leak Detection, Generator Maintenance, Fence Repairs, Tree Removals, Backflow Testing, Asphalt Paving and Concrete repairs and numerous other System needs.
 There is also an annual Tank Diving contract that permits the cleaning and inspection of the tanks while they remain in service thus eliminating lengthy service interruptions.

-A program to begin replacement of key valves in vaults with packaged PRV Vaults continues in 2019.
-These types of valves, many located in underground vaults, automatically regulate system flow and pressure.
+A program to begin replacement of key valves in chambers with packaged PRV Chambers was undertaken in 2020.
+These types of valves automatically regulate system flow and pressure.
 Failures can cause pressure fluctuations and cause main breaks.
-Repairs and upgrades to the Vaults to improve access and safe working conditions also continue.
+Repairs and upgrades to the chambers to improve access and safe working conditions also continue.

-Department staff members are active members of several Professional Associations and their Boards.
-MVWA staff helped organize and attended and presented at regional, state and national conferences.
+Department staff are active members of several professional associations and their governing Boards.
+While activity was reduced due to COVID, MVWA staff remained involved remotely.
 Presentations have typically been made the, the NY Section American Water Works meeting, at the ESRI Annual Conference, the Mohawk Valley Environmental Information Exchange, the NYS Geo-Con Fall meeting and the American Academy of Environmental Engineers and Scientists meeting among others.

-PROJECTS AND OPERATIONS IN FY 2019 INCLUDED:
+PROJECTS AND OPERATIONS IN FY 2020 INCLUDED: